-Investment results The following bar chart shows how the investment results of the Class 2 shares of the fund have varied from year to year, and the following table shows how the fund's average annual total returns for various periods compare with a broad measure of securities market results and, if applicable, other measures of market results that reflect the fund's investment universe.
+Investment results The following bar chart shows how the investment results of the Class 4 shares of the fund have varied from year to year, and the following table shows how the fund's average annual total returns for various periods compare with a broad measure of securities market results and, if applicable, other measures of market results that reflect the fund's investment universe.
 This information provides some indication of the risks of investing in the fund.
 Past investment results (before and after taxes) are not predictive of future investment results.
 Figures shown reflect fees and expenses associated with an investment in the fund, but do not reflect insurance contract fees and expenses.
 If insurance contract fees and expenses were included, results would have been lower.
 Updated information on the fund's investment results can be obtained by visiting capitalgroup.com/afis.

-Average annual total returns For the periods ended December 31, 2024: 1 year 5 years 10 years Lifetime Fund (inception date - 4/30/98) 2.33% 3.01% 5.81% 8.20% MSCI All Country World Index (ACWI) IMI Index Net (reflects no deduction for sales charges, account fees, expenses or U.S. federal income taxes) 16.37 9.67 9.00 6.59 MSCI All Country World Small Cap Index (reflects no deduction for sales charges, account fees, expenses or U.S. federal income taxes) 7.66 6.68 7.26 7.61
+Average annual total returns 2 For the periods ended December 31, 2024: 1 year 5 years 10 years 1 Lifetime 1 Fund 2.12% 2.74% 5.54% 7.92% MSCI All Country World Index (ACWI) IMI Index Net (reflects no deduction for sales charges, account fees, expenses or U.S. federal income taxes) 16.37 9.67 9.00 6.59 MSCI All Country World Small Cap Index (reflects no deduction for sales charges, account fees, expenses or U.S. federal income taxes) 7.66 6.68 7.26 7.61

-^{} Effective July 24, 2024, the fund's primary benchmark changed from the MSCI All Country World Small Cap Index (the "Previous Primary Benchmark") to the MSCI All Country World Index (ACWI) IMI Index Net, a broad-based index that represents the overall applicable securities market, as required by the U.S. Securities and Exchange Commission ("SEC").
+- Lifetime returns are from April 30, 1998, the date the fund began investment operations.
+Class 4 shares began investment operations on December 14, 2012; therefore, returns for the fund prior to that date assume a hypothetical investment in Class 1 shares, but reflect the .50% annual expense that applies to Class 4 shares, .25% of which is described in the "Plan of distribution" section of this prospectus and .25% of which is described in the "Fund expenses" section of this prospectus.
+Returns for Class 1 shares are comparable to those of Class 4 shares because both classes invest in the same portfolio of securities. - 2 Effective July 24, 2024, the fund's primary benchmark changed from the MSCI All Country World Small Cap Index (the "Previous Primary Benchmark") to the MSCI All Country World Index (ACWI) IMI Index Net, a broad-based index that represents the overall applicable securities market, as required by the U.S. Securities and Exchange Commission ("SEC").
 The Previous Primary Benchmark provides a means to compare the fund's results to a benchmark that the investment adviser believes is more representative of the fund's investment universe.
 There is no change in the fund's investment strategies as a result of the benchmark change.